 Blow bubbles of any kind, whether it be bubble mix, chewing gum or even pretend bubbles.

 2. Fidget Spinners

-A fidget cube or spinner can be really helpful to provide that little bit of distraction or extra activity for a kinaesthetic learner to stay focussed.
+A fidget cube or spinner can be really helpful to ease anxious-ness and provide that little bit of distraction or extra activity for a kinaesthetic learner to stay focussed.
 If you don’t have either of these, try a little Lego man that they can absentmindedly (and discreetly if needs be) roll around their fingers and pull apart and put back together.

 3. Swiss Ball

 Sit on a Swiss Ball.
 This requires them to use their core to stay still or allows them to bounce and move a little.